Amala Dianor

 Artistic Director, Choreographer, Dancer

-Amala Dianor has received the Médaille de Chevalier des Arts et des Lettres in 2019.
+Amala Dianor was awarded the Chevalier des Arts et des Lettres in 2019 and the Officier des Arts et des Lettres in 2024.

 Associate artist